contino/pizza-shop/ARTICLE.md

 ## Running The Application Stack

-A docker-compose file that includes Kafka, Zookeeper, Zipkin, Grafana, and the applications themselves can be found in the root of the repository.
+A docker-compose file that includes Kafka, Zookeeper, Zipkin, Grafana, and the applications themselves, can be found in the root of the repository.
 To launch the stack simply run the following command in the root directory.

 ```bash
 make up